Unleash your inner chef with our delightful recipes and baking tips

 Can I Use Ground Pork and Ground Beef Together?

-Mixing pork and beef mince for spaghetti Bolognese is a great way to add depth of flavour while saving money.
-Pork is often less expensive than beef, and it brings its own richness and slight sweetness to the dish.
-Here’s how to do it:
+Mixing pork and beef mince for spaghetti Bolognese is a great way to add flavour while saving money.
+Ground pork is often less expensive than beef, and it brings its own richness and slight sweetness to the dish.
+Here is how to mix the meats together for a meat sauce.

-3. Seasoning: Since pork is naturally sweeter, you may want to adjust the seasoning with a bit more salt, pepper, or herbs to balance it out.
-Oregano, basil, and thyme pair well with both meats.
+Seasoning: Since pork is naturally sweeter, you may want to adjust the seasoning with a bit more salt, pepper, or herbs to balance it out.
+Oregano, basil, and thyme pair well with both of these meats.

 Mixing the two types of meat not only saves money but also creates a richer, more flavourful Bolognese sauce!
 While mixing ground pork and beef together does veer from the traditional spaghetti Bolognese, it helps to feed a large family on a budget.